DavidCWebs/ubuntu-server-setup/readme.md

 PHP modules `libapache2-mod-php`, `php-mcrypt`, `php-mysql`, `php-mbstring` and `php-curl` are also installed.

 MariaDB is sourced here: http://lon1.mirrors.digitalocean.com/mariadb/repo/10.1/ubuntu xenial main.
-A good refinement to this package would be to build in a way to choose download mirrors by location and OS.
+Amend this haredcoded value here: `includes/mariadb`.
+A refinement to this package would be to build in a way to choose download mirrors by location and OS.

 `mysql_secure_installation` runs after MariaDB is installed, and the MariaDB repo is pinned here `/etc/apt/preferences.d/mariadb.pref` to avoid conflicts with MySQL package when updating.